 Before you get started, be sure you have the following:

-• A certificate of appointment;
+•A certificate of appointment;

-• Plenty of voter registration applications;
+•A sufficient number of voter registration applications;

 Distributing and Accepting Applications